-KINO SUBDISTRICT KINO SOUTH SUBAREA STANDARDS BUILDING MASSING S TANDARDS SPECIFIC REQUIRMENTS Articulation 1 - Any building over 50 ft. wide must be broken down to read as a Minimum unbroken building mass 50 Ft.
-Max.
-A series of buildings no wider than View Corridors 50 ft. and should include a variety of facades.
-Low-Rise Facade 2 25% of Facade Min. В 2 - 25% of the facade must be set Mid-Rise Facade 150 Linear Ft.
-Unbroken Max. С aside as low-rise, and the low-rise facade may not exceed 2 stories or 30 ft. in height.
-On corner lots, Low-Rise Height 25 F Ft.
-Max. or 2 stories Ε this requirement applies to one street only.
-Mid-Rise Height 50 F = t.
-Max. or 4 stories F 3 - Mid-rise facades of more than 150 continuous linear feet mu broken by a low-rise facade n exceed 2 stories or 30 ft. in height, as shown in the Figure above.
+KINO SUBDISTRICT KINO SOUTH SUBAREA STANDARDS BUILDING MASSING STAN DARDS SPECIFIC REQUIRMENTS Articulation 1 - Any building over 50 ft. wide Minimum unbroken buildin g mass must be broken down to read as a series of buildings no wider than Low-Rise Minimum (1) 50 Ft.
+Max A 50 ft. and should include a variety of facades.
+Mid-Rise Minimum (2) 150 Linear Ft.
+Max B 150 continuous linear feet must be broken by a low-rise facade not to Building Height exceed 4 stories or 54 ft. in height, Low-Rise Height 54 Ft.
+Max or 4 stories C as shown in the Figure above.
+Mid-Rise Height 78 Ft.
+Max or 6 stories D Mid-Rise Height Incentive increase incentive is elected only applicable when height more and a modified to disoloce a by the Applicant